What’s your worship like?

 Nor is it out of a "holier than thou" attitude.
 Our greatest desire is that all of God's faithful people might join us for this heavenly banquet.
 So please don’t think that we want to exclude you or relish it.
 Nothing could be further from the truth.

 That being said, the Scriptures do have some very definite things to say about who is to be invited to the Lord’s table.
-In his first letter to the Corinthians, St Paul gives us some very specific "provisions" concerning communicants at Holy Communion:
+In his first letter to the Corinthians, St Paul offers some very specific guidance about who should receive Holy Communion:

-- St Paul writes: "Therefore, whoever eats the bread or drinks the cup of the Lord in an unworthy manner will be guilty of sinning against the body and blood of the Lord" (1 Co 11:27).
+- In connection with this first point, St Paul also issues a warning: "So then, whoever eats the bread or drinks the cup of the Lord in an unworthy manner will be guilty of sinning against the body and blood of the Lord" (1 Corinthians 11:27).
 What does Paul mean: "in an unworthy manner"?
-The Christian church has historically understood Paul to be writing about someone who is living in impenitence or denying some clear word of Scripture.
-Holy Communion is only for those who accept all the teachings of Scripture, nothing more and nothing less.
+The Christian church has historically understood the Apostle to be describing someone who is living in impenitence--who fails to recognize their deep need for God's forgiveness--or who is denying some clear word of Scripture.
+Holy Communion is only for those who accept and submit to all the teachings of Scripture, nothing more and nothing less (John 8:31-32).

-- St Paul writes: "For anyone who eats and drinks without recognizing the body of the Lord eats and drinks judgment on himself" (1 Co 11:29).
-One specific belief of the Christian church that Paul mentions is the belief that in the Lord’s Supper all communicants – whether believer or unbeliever – receive Jesus’ very own body and blood.
-Penitent Christians receive it for their benefit; impentient Christians and unbelievers receive it to their judgment.
-Many in the Christian church deny this central Christian truth, however.
-For such a person Paul has a stern warning: that he "eats and drinks judgment on himself."
+- Finally, St Paul writes: "For those who eat and drink without discerning the body of the Lord eat and drink judgment on themselves" (1 Corinthians 11:29).
+One specific article of the Christian faith that Paul mentions here is the truth that in the Lord’s Supper all communicants – whether believer or unbeliever – receive Jesus’ very own body and blood along with the bread and wine.
+Penitent Christians receive the gift of Jesus' body and blood for their benefit (forgiveness and eternal life).
+Impenitent Christians and unbelievers receive those gifts to their judgment.
+Sadly, many in the Christian church deny that communicants receive Jesus' body and blood in Holy Communion.
+For such a person Paul has a stern warning: that they "eat and drink judgment on themselves."

 Dr. Martin Luther summarized these three points in his Small Catechism, writing: "… he is properly prepared who believes these words: ‘Given’ and ‘poured out for you for the forgiveness of sins.’
 But whoever does not believe these words or doubts them is not prepared, because the words ‘for you’ require nothing but hearts that believe."

 Now, what if you agree with all these biblical principles set down in Scripture?
 What if you confess all your sins, believe that Jesus has freely forgiven all your sins, accept all the teachings of Scripture and believe that in the Lord’s Supper you are truly receiving Jesus’ very own body and blood?
 Are you welcome to commune at Bethany, even if you’re a member of another Christian church body?
 In such a case we would ask you – out of love for your fellow Christians at Bethany – to refrain from receiving Holy Communion until being received into membership at Bethany and are under the spiritual care of our pastors.
 Out of love, we are concerned that those who receive Holy Communion at Bethany are receiving proper pastoral care so that communicants are prepared to receive the sacrament for their spiritual and eternal benefit.
 In addition, holding membership in one church body while communing in another is a confusing and potentially unloving action toward the members of Bethany.
-That’s why we ask even faithful Christians who are not members of our congregation to refrain from the Lord’s table until you are under the care of our pastors.
+Receiving Holy Communion together is meant to demonstrate our unity of faith (1 Corinthians 10:16-17), but before we express that unity by eating this sacred meal together, we would prefer to get to know one another's confession of the Christian faith.
+That’s why we ask even faithful Christians who are not members of our congregation to refrain from the Lord’s table until you are under the spiritual care of our pastors.

 What should I wear?